dropitlikecross/247livestream/instructions.md

     ls /lib/modules

-    sudo apt-get autoremove --purge 4.15.0-1030-azure
+    sudo apt-get autoremove --purge 4.15.0-1036-azure

-Remove all versions of -azure
+Remove all versions of -azure.
+You may need to reboot once and remove the updated version.